pendo-io/pendo-mobile-sdk/android-integration/flutter-android.md

 # Flutter

 >[!IMPORTANT]
->Pendo supports track events only in Flutter, the codeless solution is still in progress
+>Flutter is supported by our track events only solution.
+The codeless solution is still in progress.

 ## Step 1.
 Install Pendo SDK